Ecohydraulics/flusstools-docs/docs/fuzzycorr.rst

 FuzzyCorr
 =========

-This repository contains the work developed for a Master Thesis on fuzzy map comparison methods to evaluate the performance of hydro-morphodynamic numerical models.
-Please read the License terms for code usage and re-distribution.
+FuzzyCorr was developed along with novel fuzzy map comparison methods to evaluate the performance of hydro-morphodynamic numerical models.
+The procedure and math behind the package are described in `Negreiros et al. 2021 (open-access paper) <https://doi.org/10.1002/esp.5285>`_ .

 Sediment transport and hydraulic processes can be reproduced with numerical models such as SSIIMM, Hydro_AS_2D, TELEMAC and many more.
 The accuracy of numerical models is assessed through comparing the simulated and the observed datasets, which constitutes a model validation.
 With the purpose of analyzing simulated and observed bed elevation change, two methods of comparison can be applied: